levysantiago/backend-challenge/README.md

 $ yarn start:prod
 ```

-You will be able to access the GraphQL playground at `http://localhost:3333/graphql`.

 ### Running Challenges API

 Here are the three ways you can run the API based on the environment.